cherish-ltt/lynn_tcp/README.md

 ### Features

 - `server`: Provide customizable TCP services that can easily achieve multi-user long connections and concurrent processing capabilities, with services for different routes
-- `client`: Provide custom TCP clients that can send messages to TCP servers and receive messages from servers, with different routing services
+- `client`: Provides a custom TCP client that sends and receives messages to and from a TCP server

 ### Road maps